sommergeo/swabian_jura/README.md

 * The Font is <a href="https://fonts.google.com/specimen/Open+Sans" target="_blank">Open Sans</a>

 ## Examples
 This print map measures 120x80 mm and 600 dpi.
-Topography is represented by a Diercke-style interpolated hypsometry with both analytical and combined hillshading.
+Topography is represented by a Diercke-style interpolated elevation with both analytical and combined hillshading.
 Types are in Open Sans 6-8pt.
 ![Print map of the Swabian Jura](/export/swabian_jura_120x80_EN.png)

 *Print map of the Swabian Jura*